-I’ve worked in the online industry for seven years and as a founder for the last three, where I’ve been responsible for hiring.
+I’ve worked in the online industry for nine years and as a founder for the last five, where I’ve been responsible for hiring.

 I spent most of today going through the emails in our company’s hiring email inbox.

 I log in full of optimism.
 497 messages.

 “Yay!”, I say to myself.
 “There’s got to be someone awesome in here, we just need to find them.”

 But by the 10th email, my optimism fades.

 The emails are so poorly written my head starts to hurt.
 With 487 emails to go and more coming in, my mind begins to look for shortcuts.